smontanaro/polly/README.md

 * I'm just scratching an itch here.
 You're welcome to do what you want with polly, even suggest enhancements.
 Just don't expect any formal support.
 (Fork away all you Github aficionados!)
+* I allow you to cheat a little.
+If you're having trouble generating a large enough corpus or simply don't want to go the IMAP route, you can use the add command to tell polly to select a number of words at random from the given file.
+As the typical Unix words file contains many not-so-common words, I included a common-words file you can use for this purpose.
+The In fact, if you don't actually want to go to the trouble of setting up the IMAP thing, just execute "add common-words 2048".
+The common-words file contains a little more than 4200 words.

 ## Commands